Blog Home

 2. Don’t overuse tone indicators

-Use just one or two tone indicators at a maximum.
+Use just one or two tone tags at a maximum.
 Using more than this makes the tone confusing and can be condescending.

 For example, take the following phrase: